 2. Write Down Enthralling Details

 Persuade people to come and don't give them reasons not to attend Include pertinent details in your party invitation that are closely connected to networking potential.
-It might be a “sneak peek” at an exciting product, the chance to bring home prizes or to enjoy food.
+It might be a “sneak-peek” at an exciting product, the chance to bring home prizes, or to enjoy food.
 If there is a famous speaker or highlight guest, include a brief blurb.
-This will entice your guest to come to your event.
+It will entice your guests to come to your event.

 3. Provide Detail of the Price

-If you are planning to have an entrance fee associated with your event, inform the attendees in the invitation.
+If you are planning to have an entrance fee associated with your function, inform the attendees in the sample invitation.
 For instance, show the price-per-person or for a table.
 It is embarrassing for your guests if you'll issue a bill at the door.
 Thus, it's not good for business if guests think you are treating them as what is essentially a fundraising event .

 4. Display Contact Information

 Inform your guests if a reply is needed.
-Let them know when is the deadline for the feedback.
-Thus, allow people to give their feedback via phone or email, or, if it’s a formal event, provide a self-addressed, stamped response card.
+Let them know when the deadline is for the feedback.
+Thus, allow people to give their input via phone or email, or, if it’s a formal event, provide a self-addressed, stamped response card.
 Be specific in reminding whether guests may be permitted to bring a friend or family member with them.
 Moreover, careful in noting what dress code is allowed like business casual or formal.
-Don't forget to include details so guests will be prepared and do not hang up the phone lines searching for details.
+Don't forget to include details so guests will be prepared and do not hang up the phone lines searching for more information.

 5. Proofread Your Invitation